make-a-meal-2-0/make-a-meal-2-0.github.io/index.md

 ### Developer Guide
 Follow the installation guide, as shown above.
 To modify the fields & features of recipes and vendors, modify the app/imports/api subdirectories.
-To change the permissions accessing recipes and vendors for each account, modify the app/imports/startup/server subdirectories
+To change the permissions accessing recipes and vendors for each account, modify the app/imports/startup/server subdirectories.
 To enhance Recipes themselves, modify the app/imports/ui/components/Recipe.jsx file.
 Check out https://react.semantic-ui.com for additional features. <br/>
 To test default accounts and others items in Collections, modify the app/config/settings.development.json file.